geraintpalmer/cm/chapters/session01.md

 Now you are ready to begin using code!

-# Shed Josie
+# Josie's Shed

-Shed Josie is a chain of garden stores based in Grenoble.
+Josie's Shed is a chain of garden stores based in Grenoble.
 Customers arrive and join a queue to be served at a counter.
 When a staff member is available they begin serving the customer at the front of the queue.

 <img src="/cm/assets/queue_diagram.svg" width="500">{: .center-image }